coderefinery/manuals/roles-overview.md

 #### Outreach and marketing coordinator

 * Makes sure workshop gets advertised in different places
-* You can find a list of commonly advertised places in the bottom of the {doc}`workshop-playbook`.
+* You can find a list of commonly advertised places in the bottom of the {doc}`workshop-checklist`.

 ### Team leader / Exercise coordinator